hackergrrl/hypergit/README.md

 Commands:
   create        Create a hypergit repo.

-  seed          Actively share this repo with other peers.
+  seed          Actively share all local repos with peers.

   fork          Create a new remote 'fork' of the current repo.